-South African police said they used stun grenades and rubber bullets to disperse about 3,000 "violent" striking miners Tuesday in the country's restive platinum belt.
+South African police said they used stun grenades and rubber bullets to disperse 3,000 “violent” striking miners Tuesday in the restive platinum belt near Marikana, where 34 workers were shot dead in 2012.

-Strikers “carrying dangerous weapons, such as knobkerries and sticks, blocked the road and were threatening to remove non-striking workers at the shaft,” police said in a statement.
+Strikers “carrying dangerous weapons, such as knobkerries (clubs) and sticks, blocked the road and were threatening to remove non-striking workers at the shaft”, police said in a statement.

-Around 80,000 members of the radical Association of Mineworkers and Construction Union (AMCU) downed tools on January 23 calling for a minimum monthly wage of 12,500-rand ($1,100) — almost double their current pay.
+Around 80,000 members of the radical Association of Mineworkers and Construction Union (AMCU) downed tools on January 23 calling for a minimum monthly wage of 12,500 rand ($1,100, 800 euros) — almost double their current pay.

 South Africa produces 80 percent of the world’s platinum and around 134,000 people are employed in the sector.